AcademiaSinicaNLPLab/LocaVQG/README.md

 sh train_t5.sh
 ```

-Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there
+Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there.
 Use this line of code to try inference:
 ```
 sh inference_t5.sh
 ```